NorthCapDiamond/Mac-users-life/Linux-VM-Install.md

-# Install VM with Ubuntu.
+# Install VM with Linux.

 ## Way1.
 Easy and fast!😘 (Arm version of Ubuntu)